Indro Montanelli: Controversies

-During the global 2020 Black Lives Matter protests, Montanelli came under scrutiny for his racist attitudes and actions.
-While working at the fascist magazine Civiltà Fascista, Montanelli wrote many articles expressing racist ideas, declaring the superiority of the white race, and supporting colonialist ideals.
-While stationed in Italian Ethiopia during the Ethiopian War, Montanelli married a 12-year old Eritrean girl (as it was custom for the institution of the madamato), who later married an Eritrean officer of his platoon.
-Due to those controversies, protesters defaced a statue erected for him in Milan and demanded it be removed in the wake of the Black Lives Matter movement.
-He also denied the use of poison gas during the war in Ethiopia; he acknowledged their use in 1996.

-His intervention and diatribe with Banotti continued for the whole episode of Bisiach's talk show L'ora della verità.
-The practice of the madamato, which Montanelli referred to in the interview, was a temporary more uxorio relationship (as husband and wife) between Italian citizens and local women, often girls between 8 and 12 years of age, which was legal at the time in the Italian colonies; it was abolished by the Fascist Racial Laws that prohibited miscegenation.
+The practice of the madamato, which Montanelli referred to in the interview, was a temporary more uxorio relationship (as husband and wife) between Italian citizens and local women, often girls between 8 and 12 years of age, which was legal at the time in the Italian colonies; the practice was abolished by the Fascist Racial Laws that prohibited miscegenation.
 About his child bride, Montanelli stated: "I struggled a lot to overcome her smell, due to the goat tallow with which her hair was soaked, and even more to establish a sexual relationship with her because she had been infibulated at birth, which, in addition to putting up an almost insurmountable barrier to my wishes (it took the mother's brutal intervention to demolish it), rendered her completely insensitive."
-Although those facts were known and had been discussed into the 21st century, as Montanelli openly discussed the events, they achieved international attention and further scrutiny in the wake of the 2020 Black Lives Matter protests.
+Although this was known and discussed into the 21st century, as Montanelli openly spoke about it, international attention and further scrutiny were brought in the wake of the 2020 Black Lives Matter protests.

+During the global 2020 Black Lives Matter protests, Montanelli also came under scrutiny for his racist attitudes and actions.
+While working as a journalist for the fascist magazine Civiltà Fascista, Montanelli had argued that under no circumstances should soldiers fraternize with black people, at least "until they had been given culture."
+Montanelli wrote many articles expressing racist ideas, declaring the superiority of the white race, and supporting colonialist ideals.

+In March 2019, the feminist group Non Una Di Meno poured pink paint on the statue erected in honor of Montanelli, who had bought an Eritrean child as a wife.
+In June 2020, a statue of Montanelli in Milan was vandalized by activists in the context of the Black Lives Matter movement.
+The activist group Rete Studenti Milano described Montanelli as a ‘colonialist’ and argued that he should not be publicly commemorated.
+This was also done to highlight the fact that he had bought and married a young girl.
+Following the vandalism of the Montanelli statue, Rete Studenti Milano and Laboratorio universitario Metropolitano defaced a street painting dedicated to the memory of the young girl by the street artist Ozmo.